joond10/turnbased-rpg/README.md

 <img src="assets/action-menu.gif" alt="Battle actions"/>

-> - Attack - Deals 20 damage to opponent
+> - **Attack** - Deals 20 damage to opponent
-> - Defend - Reduces the next incoming attack by 67%
+> - **Defend** - Reduces the next incoming attack by 67%
-> - Magic - Heal spell restores 50 HP
+> - **Magic** - Heal spell restores 50 HP

-## Dynamic Elements
+## Features

 <img src="assets/dynamic-health-bar.gif" alt="Health bars"/>

-> - Actions modify health bar signifying full to low health
+> - **Health Bar Modification**: The health bar dynamically adjusts to reflect changes in health status, ranging from full to low health.
-> - Sprite animations changed using setTimeout
+> - **Sprite Animations**: Sprite animations are controlled using `setTimeout`, enabling smooth transitions between different states.
-> - Different buttons shown depending on game execution
-> - Toggle music button to mute or unmute audio music
+> - **Dynamic Button Display**: Depending on the game's execution, different buttons are shown to the user, providing contextually relevant options.
+> - **Information Bubbles**: Action buttons dynamically insert information bubbles, elucidating their respective functions upon interaction.
+> - **Music Toggle**: Users can toggle the music on/off with the dedicated music button, offering control over the audio experience.

-## Project challenges
+## Project Challenges

 > I went into this project not knowing anything about the flexbox layout model in CSS.
 Initially, I tried to design and develop the styling without it which proved to be difficult.
 In the the process, I learned about flexbox which provided a more efficient way to arrange, align, and distribute space among items in a container, even when their size is unknown or dynamic.
+Even then, I found it difficult to accomplish what I had in mind but I was able to successfully implement nested flexbox layouts as shown by the information displayed upon action button hover.
+> Testing my web application on various devices revealed viewport issues.
+Although it appeared as intended on my own device, discrepancies arose on others.
+To address this, I employed percentage-based dimensions for the images by wrapping them in a container and manipulating that as opposed to the images.
+This ensured dynamic sizing relative to the user's screen, regardless of resolution variations.

+## Future Updates

+> In future updates, I plan to address the current lack of responsiveness in the project by implementing a responsive design.
+At present, the project does not adapt adequately to mobile viewports.
+> May implement a 2 player mode functionality of the application.

 ## Credits